 Person injured in Hillyard shooting

 Nov.
-3—A man was shot and taken to the hospital with injuries that were not life-threatening Thursday night in the Hillyard Neighborhood.
+2—A male was shot and taken to the hospital with injuries that were not life-threatening Thursday night in the Hillyard Neighborhood.

 Spokane police Lt.
 Jake Jensen said officers were dispatched at about 8:15 p.m. to the shooting at Regal Street and Wellesley Avenue.
-There, officers found him with an apparent bullet wound.
+There, officers found a male with an apparent bullet wound.

-Demeatrik Rushing, a neighbor, said he was sitting on his back porch when he heard four gunshots and a person yell an expletive.
+Demeatrik Rushing, a neighbor, said he was sitting on his back porch when he heard four gunshots and a male yell an expletive.

 Rushing said he and his brother ran across the street to help the victim, who was lying in the street.
 Rushing's fiancée followed them.